Topological modular forms with level structure: decompositions and duality: -equivariant refinements

 \section{$C_2$-equivariant refinements}

 The goal of this section, is to refine the previous decomposition results by taking certain $C_2$-actions into account, where $C_2$ denotes the group with two elements.

 Many $C_2$-spectra in chromatic homotopy theory are underlying even and $C_2$ acts on $\pi_{2n}$ as $(-1)^n$.
 This determines the $E_2$-term of the homotopy fixed point spectral sequence completely and when the differentials behave ``as expected'' we call the spectral sequence \emph{regular}; see Definition \ref{def:regular} for the precise definition.
+We will show that this has very strong implications for the $C_2$-spectrum; we obtain for example all slices, which are automatically concentrated in even degrees.

+Such a theory would be pointless without a good supply of examples.
+The archetypical example is the Real bordism spectrum $M\R$ as introduced by Landweber \cite{Lan68} and studied in detail by Araki \cite{Ara79} and Hu--Kriz \cite{H-K01}.
+Hahn and Shi \cite{HahnShi} used an equivariant map from $M\R$ to Lubin--Tate spectra to show that the latter have regular homotopy fixed point spectral sequenc as well.

-We will show that this has very strong implications for the $C_2$-spectrum, e.g.\ it suffices to calculate all slices.
-Moreover, we will show in Proposition \ref{prop:injective} that we can sometimes descend the property of having a regular homotopy fixed point spectral sequence from $R'$ to $R$ along a map $R \to R'$ of $C_2$-spectra, provided that it is ``injective enough'' on homotopy groups.
+Our first main aim in this section will be to show that the spectra $\TMF_1(n)$ have for all $n$ regular homotopy fixed point spectral sequence as well, thereby determining this spectral sequence completely.
+This uses the result of Hahn--Shi together with the descent result Proposition \ref{prop:injective} : we can descend the property of having a regular homotopy fixed point spectral sequence from $R'$ to $R$ along a map $R \to R'$ of $C_2$-spectra, provided that it is ``injective enough'' on homotopy groups.

-As shown in \cite{H-S17}, Lubin--Tate spectra have regular homotopy fixed point spectral sequence.
-In Section \ref{sec:examples} we will deduce that the same is true for $TMF_1(n)$.
-Some refinements allow us to analyze the $C_2$-action on $Tmf_1(n)$ as well and to compute its slices.
+The computation of $\pi_*\TMF_1(n)^{hC_2}$ is new for all $n>5$.
+In contrast to some other methods it is completely independent from our knowledge of $\pi_*\mathbb{S}$.
+Moreover, our method is rather formal, essentially using only that $\TMF_1(n)$ is Landweber exact of height $n$ and that $\pi_*\TMF_1(n)$ and $\pi_*\TMF_1(n)/2$ are integral domains.
+Thus our method should be easily applicable to the computation of $C_2$-homotopy fixed points of other Landweber exact spectra of height $2$ and with some extra effort also to some of higher height.

-This will be the basis for the $C_2$-refinements of our main splitting results in the last subsection.
+Our new knowledge of $\TMF_1(n)^{hC_2}$ will be the basis for $C_2$-refinements of our main splitting results in the last subsection.
 In Remark \ref{rem:AndersonC2} we will discuss the implications for Anderson duality.